 The Advisory Board to the master’s degree program in public interest communication is comprised of people who broadly represent the industry.

 The Advisory Board role is two-fold.
 First, the board helps the college confirm and document the skills and capabilities that employers seek in graduates of the Public Interest Communication master’s degree program.
 Second, the board helps to ensure the program has adequate resources and a relevant, well-designed curriculum to provide students with the capabilities, knowledge and behaviors necessary to succeed in their chosen careers.
-The Board is chaired by the program coordinator for the specialization.
+The Board is chaired by the program coordinator for the concentration.

 Director, Center for Public Interest Communication at the University of Florida

 Ann Christiano is the Frank Karel Chair in Public Interest Communications at the University of Florida’s College of Journalism and Communications and the Director of the newly established Center for Public Interest Communications.
 In that role, she is developing a first-ever curriculum in public interest communications, connecting practitioners and scholars who are already working in the field, and nurturing and sharing research that can advance this newly emerging academic discipline.
 Public Interest Communications uses science-driven strategic communications and storytelling to advance positive social change.

 Ann also directs the frank gathering, which brings together hundreds of leaders from around the world who are working at the front lines of social causes, as well as scholars and funders to share the best of what they know in Gainesville every February.